-The effects of androgens (male hormones) are also increased during this time.
+The effects of androgens (male hormones) also increase during this time.
 These hormones shrink hair follicles, leading to thinner hair, and are responsible for unwanted hair growth in other body areas (like "peach fuzz" around the chin), which many women experience during menopause.
 With this type of female pattern hair loss, it is unlikely to experience bald spots or complete baldness.
 Instead, they'll usually see general thinning throughout the hair.

 What treatments are available for hair loss during menopause?

 Collagen supplements can help your body produce collagen and elastin naturally.
 These proteins are responsible for the strength and elasticity of your hair and skin.
-To gain the optional benefit from your collagen supplements, look for collagen powders that contain Vitamin C and hyaluronic acid.
+To gain the optimal benefit from your collagen supplements, look for collagen powders that contain Vitamin C and hyaluronic acid.

-How do Collagen supplements improve hair quality?
+How do collagen supplements improve hair quality?